psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 		Samples reflect off edge of image back into valid area.
 If you use are planning on using UV mirroring instead of wrapping, use this instead of wrap.
 	ZERO
 		Outside of image is treated as transparent blackness.
 This is not currently supported for images with a --type of BUMPMAP.

 	The default is CLAMP if not using mipmaps, or WRAP if mipmaps are used.

+--normal-style [mode]
+	Controls how normal maps are generated.

+	REGULAR
+		All RGB channels are interpreted so that the range [0,255] is mapped to [-1,1].
+	TEXCONV
+		Calculates normals as texconv does.
+Red/X and green/Y are mapped [0,255] to [-1,1], but the blue/Z channel is mapped [0,255] to [0,1].
+This can result in somewhat flatter looking normal maps than the regular method.

+--flip-v, --flip-y
+	Flips the image upside down.

+	Normally, the PVR has UV coordinate (0, 0) represent the top left corner of the texture, as in Direct3D.
+This option will result in a texture where (0, 0) is at the bottom left corner of the texture, as in OpenGL.

+--verbose, -v
+	Print additional information while converting texture, such as the resulting size after resizing, and the size of the resulting texture.

 --bilinear, -b
 	In texconv, this was used to generate mipmaps with a box filter.
 This option is ignored in pvrtex, which currently always uses a Mitchell-Netravalli filter.

 --nearest, -n
 	In texconv, this was used to generate mipmaps by point sampling.
 This option is not supported in pvrtex, and will cause pvrtex to abort.